Nkasa Rupara national park: then(2015) https://www.travelnewsnamibia.com/news/stories/destinations/namibias-northeast-a-trio-of-rivers/

 The first thing is to establish a routine.
 This is not a vacation.
 Remember how stiff and unmotivated you felt returning to the gym after an extended holiday?
 Well let’s just call this maintaining emotional and mental fitness.
 And when we return to work in a few weeks it won’t be so hard to adjust.
 The upside is that we might just find a new way to live and work, and become human beings instead of a human doings!

 This is not really very different to my usual working day in isolation as a creative and one, which as an introvert, I am totally at ease with.
 I realize this won’t be the case for everyone though.

 So I make specific times during my day and routine in order to fulfill each or at least most of these tips.
 Unless you still have to work full time, then try to fit in a different one each day at least.

 The world’s future way of functioning is for sure uncertain.
 But what is to a large extent within our control is the way we personally handle this pandemic and all that goes with it.
 In reality we only really have this moment now.
 Embrace this time as the incredible gift that it is, no matter what your circumstances.
 Connect with your family and care for one another in whatever way you can.
 Write in your journal and remember to notice and note what you are grateful for, every day.

 Read about one of our most favourite special places here:

 A very special journey to a remote and unspoilt Zambian national park.:

-I have been writing freelance for our beautiful travel magazine, Travel News Namibia, since it became a quarterly, glossy publication in 2012.
+I wrote for our beautiful travel magazine, Travel News Namibia, for several years.

-Here is a recent photographic feature where i share some of my favourites of the past few years, illustrating how I relish the variety each season brings.
+Here is a recent photographic feature where I share some of my favourite things in Namibia of the past few years, illustrating how I love the variety each season brings.

 In January 2016 I visited the National Botancial Gardens in Windhoek to see what was flowering after some rain that we'd had.
 It's a dry summer so far and last year's dried out plants still rub shoulders with fresh grasses and delicate little summer flowers.